pyrdm/pyrdm/docs/source/functionality.rst

 MD5 cross-checks
 ~~~~~~~~~~~~~~~~

-When a data file is published, the file’s MD5 checksum is stored in a
+When a data file is published, the file's MD5 checksum is stored in a
 corresponding checksum file.
 The next time the user tries to publish the
 file, its MD5 checksum is recomputed and compared against the MD5
 checksum stored in its corresponding MD5 file.
 If the two MD5 checksums